akashsage/akashsage/README.md

 When I’m not immersed in the world of materials science, you’ll often find me pursuing my other passions:

-- Anime Fan: Die-hard fan of Japanese animation.
+- Anime Fan

-- Sports Enthusiast: A devoted table tennis and volleyball player, I relish the physical and mental challenges of the game.
-Sports keep me balanced and energized for my work.
+- Sports Enthusiast

-- Digital Photography: Capturing moments and experimenting with light and composition is my creative outlet.
-Photography helps me view the world through a different lens, quite literally.
+- Digital Photography